 At the heart of our busyness is the fear of scarcity and belief that we do not have enough time in the world to leave our mark.
 At the heart of a Sabbath-life architecture is abundance and trust because at the heart of a sabbath structured life is the God who not only gives our lives meaning but who determines what a meaningful life really is.

-The world is full of brilliant people, efficient people, talented people, powerful sabbath580people, and yet we still find ourselves spent, angry, at war, and above all, lonely.
+The world is full of brilliant people, efficient people, talented people, powerful people, and yet we still find ourselves spent, angry, at war, and above all, lonely.
 Maybe what the world needs most from me is not to compete with any of these kinds of people, but simply to try to be a deep person, a present one.
 It is not just important to get the dishes done, but to be aware of the fact and I am doing the dishes and that God is there in the sink with me.

 According to Bartolomé de las Casas, when the European Conquistadores were slaughtering thousands of people on their so called missionary journeys, native South Americans would hear rumors that the if they were to convert to the god the Europeans worshipped, their lives might be spared.
 So they sent spies ahead to observe the Conquistadores and decided to worship their god before they were invaded.
 So they gathered together all their gold and worshipped it, for that is the god around which the the lives of the Conquistadores seemed to revolve.